 Caterpillars – Caterpillars attack foliage, flowers and fruits and can cause substantial damage in a short time.
 Sprays of Bacillus thuringiensis are highly effective, provided that you can reach caterpillars, like leafrollers, who feed inside protective nests made of leaves.
 Making a special point to spray inside these folded over or silk-bound leaves will destroy the caterpillars inside.

-Lace bugs – Lace bugs are intermittent pests of avocado, but damage leaves when they are present.
+Lace bugs – Intermittent pests of avocado, lace bugs damage leaves when they are present.
 Feeding sites cause yellow spots that soon dry out and stressed leaves will drop, exposing fruit and wood to ultraviolet rays.
 When symptoms appear, sprays of horticultural oils or pyrethrin are recommended avocado tree treatment.